ManalShehri/time_tracking_dashboard/README.md

 ## Introduction

-Time Tracking Dashboard is a employees time tracking dashboard. it contains also the company projects, teams, employees tasks. the admin can:
+Time Tracking Dashboard is a dashboard for managing employees tasks/info and company projects as well.

+The admin is able to:
 - view employees tasks
 - view all users
 - add a new user